orientechnologies/orientdb-docs/src/java/Object-DB-Interface.md

 ### Multi-threading

-When working with mutli-threaded applications, bear in mind that the `ODatabaseObject` object interface that you use initialize your database instance is not thread safe.
-For this reason, when working with multiple threads always initialize a separte `ODatabaseObject` instance for each thread.
+When working with multi-threaded applications, bear in mind that the `ODatabaseObject` object interface that you use initialize your database instance is not thread safe.
+For this reason, when working with multiple threads always initialize a separate `ODatabaseObject` instance for each thread.

 ### Inheritance